 As a member of the NBA LIVE Squad, which currently also includes cover athlete Joel Embiid, The Streets ambassador Allen Iverson, and Female Create-a-Player ambassador Candace Parker, Book is joining what is making for one heck of an all-time pick-up squad.
 We had the good fortune of sitting down with Booker and asking him about his career.

 The first topic we wanted to tackle had to do with Devin’s already-developed skill set.
 When he came into the league, he was known as being one of the freshmen on the stacked 2014-2015 Kentucky basketball team.
 To give you an idea of how stacked they were, future NBA players Karl-Anthony Towns, Andrew and Aaron Harrison, Willie Cauley-Stein, Trey Lyles, Dakari Johnson, and Tyler Ullis were all on this team as well forcing Booker to come off the bench.
-No matter the playing time, Booker looked the part of a lottery pick and dazzled in interviews, the combination of his footwork and shooting ability had already proven to translate over early on.
+No matter the playing time, Booker looked the part of a lottery picked and dazzled in interviews, the combination of his footwork and shooting ability had already proven to translate over early on.

 “I’d say Rip Hamilton and Kobe Bryant were two guys I based my game off of,” he said when describing his development.
 “Rip Hamilton, from the aspect of moving without the ball, was always intriguing to me.
 He never stopped moving and got open because of it.
 Kobe, without a doubt, was because of his footwork – it was on-point, and the mentality that he brought to the game, it was just second-to-none.”